agreement/CodeGra.de/docs/api.md

 A error message may be nested, where the nested errors should be in an array behind the key `errors` and every item in the array should be a valid JSON error with the above specified required keys.

+### API documentation
+Every API end point for every http method should be documented.
+The headline structure should follow that of the URL but in reverse.
+So the API end `/api/v1/schools/3/teachers` should be documented under the title Teachers, ander **under** teachers there should be a subsection *schools*.
+Furthermore every API call should have input object, with types for every key and description, and an example output object.
+Last every API call should have a higher level description of the use and working.